Winter Travel Guide for Nepal Bhutan Myanmar Trip

 There are numerous things to do during the winter trip to Nepal Bhutan Myanmar.
 We have listed down places as well as things to do in these beautiful nations Nepal Bhutan Myanmar as a winter travel guide.

-Nepal is a South Asian nation known for its natural beauty, with a range of landscapes including mountains, forests, and plains.
+Nepal is a South Asian nation famous for its natural beauty, with a range of landscapes including mountains, forests, and plains.
 Winter in Nepal is from mid-November to mid-February.
 In winter, temperatures are cold with clear & dry weather.
 At higher altitudes, the temperature drops below the freezing point.
 Winter is cold but the scenery is impressive.
 Places to explore during winter in Nepal are:

 Kathmandu Sightseeing Tours